 The old style lights use compact fluorescent lamps while the new design uses LED fixtures.
 The cost of the new fixtures is a little higher than the old style Cobrahead fixtures; however, the overall savings from using LEDs will pay for the new fixture design quickly.
 LEDs use about 1/3rd the amount of power to provide the same lighting as CFL lamps and last over five times longer.
 This will reduce maintenance costs drastically since LED fixtures have a lifespan of 100K hours or more.

 Solar LED Street Light Power System

-With higher efficiency lighting available through LED technology allows for lower power consumption.
-The old solar lights required a larger power system to light the streets from dusk to dawn.
-The lower power system also does not require as strong of a pole for hurricane resistance lowering overall system cost by as much as 10%.
+With more efficient lighting available through LED technology, energy consumption is lowered.
+The old solar lights required a much larger power system to light the streets from dusk to dawn.
+The smaller solar power system also do not require as strong of a pole for hurricane resistance as the systems have a smaller EPA value, lowering overall system cost by as much as 10%.

 Solar LED Street Light Mounting Brackets

 It is always nice to see how technology advances and changes over the years.
-After 17 years of service the new systems will fit in great providing the community additional security through LED street lights.
-What other lighting technology changes has happened in the last decade and a half?
+After 17 years of service the new systems will fit in great, providing the community additional security through use of the new LED street lights.
+What other lighting technology changes have happened in the last decade and a half?